edHelper.com

 By Jennifer Kenny

-2 Now, the brain takes up the top half of the inside of the head.
+2 The brain takes up the top half of the inside of the head.
 The brain is protected by the skull or cranium.
 The skull bones have holes to let nerves join the brain.
 These are the cranial nerves.
-There are twelve of them and different ones branch to different places – such as to the head, to the face, to the neck, and to the chest/abdomen.
+There are twelve of them, and different ones branch to different places, such as to the head, to the face, to the neck, and to the chest, and to the abdomen.
 Many blood vessels run through the brain to give it oxygen, water, and dissolved food as well.

 3 The brain is a grayish, jellylike organ.
 It is slightly larger than a grapefruit in size.
 It looks like a huge walnut with many grooves and folds.
-There are many parts to the brain.
+The brain has many parts.

 4 The cerebrum makes up 85 to 90% of the brain.
 The cerebrum holds the centers for sight, sound, taste, smell, and touch.
-It is the center for thinking and memory, decision-making, and controls for muscles.
+It is the center for thinking, memory, decision-making, and muscle control.
 The wrinkled part of the cerebrum is the cerebral cortex.
-It is made of between 10 to 14 billion neurons!
-The cerebrum and the cortex are divided into the right hemisphere and the left hemisphere.
-Each controls muscles on the opposite side of the body.
+It has between 10 and 14 billion neurons!
+The cerebrum and the cerebral cortex are divided into right and left hemispheres.
+Each half controls muscles on the opposite side of the body.
 The left side of the cerebrum controls your ability to read, speak, and do math.
 The right side of the cerebrum controls your abilities in music, art, and understanding of shape and form.

 Paragraphs 5 to 12: